Tw1Gx/Forensic-Program/README.md

 # Forensic Program
-# Made with Python 3.6
+# Made by Johannes GrÃ¶nhed
-# Made by Johannes Grönhed
+##Made with Python 3.6
 First and foremost you need to know the basics of a commandline when using this program.
 To start it, go into your path where you have it stored.